-We have initiated two Phase 1 clinical trials for our lead Selected TIL product candidate, TIDAL-01, including a multi-site trial for the treatment of breast cancer, colorectal cancer, and uveal melanoma, and an investigator sponsored trial with Moffitt in both cutaneous and non-cutaneous melanomas.
+We have three ongoing Phase 1 clinical trials for our lead Selected TIL product candidate, TIDAL-01, including a multi-site trial for the treatment of breast cancer, colorectal cancer, head and neck cancer and uveal melanoma, and and two investigator sponsored trials with Moffitt across colorectal cancer, head and neck cancer and both cutaneous and non-cutaneous melanomas.
 We intend to provide an initial clinical update across these two trials in mid-2024.
 We are also developing TIDAL-02, our next Selected TIL program, which is currently in preclinical development and we intend to evaluate the combination of TIDAL-01 with viral immunotherapy.
 We are currently evaluating the optimal viral immunotherapy for combination with TIDAL-01 to advance into clinical development.

-As of June 30, 2023, we had approximately \$49.2 million in cash, cash equivalents and short-term investments.
-Based on our current operating plan, we expect that the net proceeds from our IPO, together with our cash, cash equivalents and short-term investments, will enable us to fund our operations into the second quarter of 2025.
-However, our future capital requirements and the period for which our existing resources will support our operations may vary significantly from what we expect, and we will in any event require additional capital in order to complete clinical development of any of our current programs.
+As of December 31, 2023, we had approximately \$94.8 million in cash, cash equivalents and short-term investments.
+Based on our current operating plan, we expect that our cash, cash equivalents and short-term investments will enable us to fund our operations for at least twelve months from the date of this Annual Report on Form 10-K. However, our future capital requirements and the period for which our existing resources will support our operations may vary significantly from what we expect, and we will in any event require additional capital in order to complete clinical development of any of our current programs.
 Our monthly spending levels will vary based on new and ongoing development and corporate activities.
 Because the length of time and activities associated with development of our programs and product candidates is highly uncertain, we are unable to estimate the actual funds we will require for development and any approved marketing and future commercialization activities, if any.
 Our future capital requirements will depend on many factors, including:

-- the costs of conducting clinical trials; - · the progress of preclinical development for our programs and clinical trials of our current earlier-stage product candidates; - · the costs of manufacturing; - the scope, progress, results and costs of discovery, preclinical development, laboratory testing and clinical trials for other potential product candidates we may develop, if any; - the costs, timing and outcome of regulatory review of our product candidates; - our ability to establish and maintain collaborations and partnerships on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments to us or by us under any collaboration agreements we might have at such time; - the costs of preparing, filing and prosecuting patent applications, obtaining, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - our headcount growth and associated costs as we expand our business operations and research and development activities; - · the cost of operating as a public company;

-- our ability to mitigate the impact of adverse macroeconomic conditions or geopolitical events, including the COVID-19 pandemic, the ongoing conflict between Ukraine and Russia, recent bank failures or other factors on our preclinical and clinical development or operations; - the costs and timing of future commercialization activities, if any, including product sales, marketing, manufacturing and distribution, if we receive marketing approval for any of our product candidates; - our ability to achieve sufficient market acceptance, adequate coverage and reimbursement from third-party payors and adequate market share: and - the amount of revenue, if any, received from commercial sales of our product candidates, if any of our product candidates receive marketing approval.
+- the costs of conducting clinical trials; - the progress of preclinical development for our programs and clinical trials of our current earlier-stage product candidates; - the costs of manufacturing; - the scope, progress, results and costs of discovery, preclinical development, laboratory testing and clinical trials for other potential product candidates we may develop, if any; - the costs, timing and outcome of regulatory review of our product candidates; - our ability to establish and maintain collaborations and partnerships on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments to us or by us under any collaboration agreements we might have at such time; - the costs of preparing, filing and prosecuting patent applications, obtaining, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - our headcount growth and associated costs as we expand our business operations and research and development activities; - the cost of operating as a public company; - our ability to mitigate the impact of adverse macroeconomic conditions or geopolitical events, including the ongoing conflict between Ukraine and Russia, the ongoing conflict in the Middle East, recent bank failures or other factors on our preclinical and clinical development or operations; - the costs and timing of future commercialization activities, if any, including product sales, marketing, manufacturing and distribution, if we receive marketing approval for any of our product candidates; - our ability to achieve sufficient market acceptance, adequate coverage and reimbursement from third-party payors and adequate market share; and - the amount of revenue, if any, received from commercial sales of our product candidates, if any of our product candidates receive marketing approval.